 Sully was just one of several hundred people cheering internally to avoid hours of moshers, spilled drinks, and standing on their tip-toes just to be able to see.

-“It’s fucking Tuesday,” said ticket holder Deb Harrington, who was initialy excited about the show until it came time to actually go.
+“It’s fucking Tuesday,” said ticket holder Deb Harrington, who was initially excited about the show until it came time to actually go.
 “I’ve got a shitload of work I need to do tomorrow, I’m fucking tired, and an Uber at the end of night would bankrupt me.
-I heard the show was cancelled because one of the bands got in a bad accident, which definitely sucks, but at the same time, this really works out for me.”
+I heard the show was canceled because one of the bands got in a bad accident, which definitely sucks, but at the same time, this really works out for me.”

 Despite the positive reception of the show’s cancellation, not all attending took the news well.